justinethier/cyclone/docs/Writing-the-Cyclone-Scheme-Compiler-Revised-2017.md

 01 | Integer
 10 | Character

-Booleans are potentially another good candidate for values types.
+Booleans are potentially another good candidate for value types.
 But for the time being they are represented in the runtime using pointers to the constants `boolean_t` and `boolean_f`.

 ### Thread Data Parameter